mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 Yet, even as employees and companies alike are eager to adopt remote work and in theory all the tools and infrastructure that are needed for it is available, it is still not easy to get right.
-Many teams and companies are struggling to switch to a fully or partly remote working model and yearn for the return of the days of the office.
+Many teams and companies are struggling to switch to a remote working model and yearn for the return of the days of the office.
 The reality is those days are not going to come back in many industries though and making remote work a success is going to be one of the key challenges many companies will be facing in the coming years.

 We have run simplabs as a remote company since the beginning.
 In the early days, we faced many of the same challenges other teams are struggling with now.
 Over